kvnify/kevinhendry.io/source/about.html.markdown

 ## TVWorks (Liberate Technologies)

-Creating an magical platform for Java applications on the digital cable set-top device.
+Create a magical platform for Java applications on the digital cable set-top device.
 Massively underpowered hardware, very constrained resources.
 So.
 Much.
 Fun.
 This was my formative experience as a software developer and the best teams I've worked with.

 ## ZTR Control Systems